 Karma, good and bad, is not only transferred among human beings.
 Karma is said to transfer among the gods themselves.
 Not unlike their Greek counterparts, the Hindu gods often behave in ways deemed unacceptable for human beings.

 Moreover, karma can also be transferred between gods and human beings.¹

-The transmission of karma among living beings is often complicated and best illustrated within the context of a mythological tale (e.g. Siva and the Pine Forest Sages, where Siva actually temps the sages’ wives to break the sages’ overpowering meditation, which was threatening the spiritual balance of the cosmos).
+The transmission of karma among living beings is often complicated and best illustrated within the context of a mythological tale.
+A good example of this is found in the story of Siva and the Pine Forest Sages, where Siva tempts the sages’ wives in order to break the sages’ overpowering meditation, which threatens the spiritual balance of the cosmos.

 While some people see karma as a firm, unalterable law, this isn’t really correct.
 The effects of bad karma can be lessened through God’s grace and personal devotion.
 It’s also believed that yogis and saints take on a lion’s share of their disciples’ bad karma (again, through a kind of spiritual intercession), clearing a path toward salvation for those who otherwise would be ensnared in interrelated states of ignorance, delusion and evil.